Abhinandan-Dalal/website/content/_index.md

       and inference with <span style="color: var(--olive-color);"><strong>strategic agents</strong></span>.
     </p>
     <p>
-      I have spent two summers at <a href = "https://www.amazon.science/" target="_blank">Amazon</a>: in 2023, I developed anytime-valid DML for causal inference, and in 2024, I used
+      I have spent two summers at <a href = "https://www.amazon.science/" target="_blank">Amazon</a> during my PhD: in 2023, I developed anytime-valid DML for causal inference, and in 2024, I used
       <span style="color: var(--olive-color);"><strong>proximal causal inference</strong></span>
       to design better loss functions for regional demand forecasting.
 My current research and publications can be found <a href="/research/">here</a>.
     </p>